jackysee/markdown-wiki/docs/index.md

 Wiki in Markdown
 =================

 Hello, this is a wiki which can be written as plain markdown files.
+Checkout the project at [github](https://github.com/jackysee/markdown-wiki)

 ## Open the wiki